Skip to content

 Six Engineering Phase Gates

-The flagship course uses six engineering phase gates to distribute accountability across the semester.
+The course uses six engineering phase gates to distribute accountability across the semester.

 Phase gates support: